 - Crevice corrosion: electrochemical cell in the crevice

 Points to remember

-- The surface must be as clean as possible.
+- The steel surface for coating must be as clean as possible.

-- The surface must not have any scratch.
+- The metal surface must not have scratches.

-- The coating itself must be environmentally friendly.
+- The anti-corrosive coating itself must be environmentally friendly.

 - Natural Paints